Pomid0rkaaa/calc/README.md

 ## Tests

-The project includes a suite of automated tests to ensure the parser handles both standard arithmetic and edge cases (like operator precedence and nested parentheses) correctly.
+The project includes a suite of tests to ensure the parser handles both standard arithmetic and edge cases (like operator precedence and nested parentheses) correctly.
 To execute the test suite:
 ```bash
 make test